azhengbot/LearnOnJava/README.md

 All the book examples are in the subdirectory `Examples` in subdirectories corresponding to the atom names.

-# Building From the enums.Command Line: Detailed Instructions
+# reflection.Building From the enums.patterns.Command Line: Detailed Instructions

-If you are not familiar with the command line, first read [enums.Command-Line Basics](#appendix-a-command-line-basics).
+If you are not familiar with the command line, first read [enums.patterns.Command-Line Basics](#appendix-a-command-line-basics).

 ## Install Java